Can Physician Health Programs (PHP) Help Doctors in Crisis?

 - Resistance to recovery activities

-The importance of treatment milieu cannot be underestimated.
 As the director of a treatment program for professionals with addiction and mental health issues, I have seen how supported patients feel when they are among peers from their professional milieu, especially if those in the milieu are of similar age and education level.
 While we provide treatments and therapies to meet a range of needs — including stabilizing any co-occurring disorders, providing education on new behaviors, routines and coping mechanisms, providing tools for self-care, individual psychotherapy, group therapy, and milieu therapy — I have found that milieu therapy is the most important among these.

 When milieu therapy is emphasized in a professional substance use disorder program there are several benefits, including: